-A child going missing from education, which includes within the school day, is a potential indicator of abuse and neglect, including sexual exploitation.
-Unauthorised absences will be monitored and followed up in line with procedures, particularly where children go missing on repeated occasions.
+CME is defined as children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise that at school e.g. home schooling.
+However at any stage any child going missing from school, which includes within the school day, is a potential indicator of abuse and neglect, including exploitation, mental health concerns, risk of forced marriage etc. Unauthorised absences will be monitored and followed up in line with procedures, particularly where children go missing on repeated occasions.
 All staff will be aware of the signs of risk and individual triggers including travelling to conflict zones, FGM and forced marriage.